neurodivergent-dev/neurodivergent-dev/README.md

 ## 🚀 About Me

-I'm a Software Developer and Senior Prompt Engineer with a passion for **Generative AI** and building intelligent applications.
+I'm a Software Developer and Prompt Engineer with a passion for **Generative AI** and building intelligent applications.
 As an active **OSS Contributor**, I love creating tools that combine elegant user experience with cutting-edge AI capabilities.
 Currently working on **Mindbook**, an AI-native productivity app that helps users organize their thoughts and boost mental clarity.

 - 🔭 **Currently Building:** Akilhane - An AI-powered Turkish Education Platform
 - 🤖 **AI Focus:** Generative AI, Prompt Engineering, and AI-native applications